cferdinandi/kraken/src/docs/components.md

 </div>
 ```

-Kraken also includes a simple, mobile-first grid system built with flexbox.
+Kraken also includes a simple, mobile-first grid system built with CSS Grid.

 It's designed to be a starting point you can modify and build on (or delete altogether) depending on your project.
-You could also swap it out for [CSS Grid](https://cssgrid-generator.netlify.app/), or replace it with [a more fully featured flexbox grid](http://flexboxgrid.com/).
+Modify as needed.

 ### Fraction-based layouts